 Please note that sub ohm vaping isn’t generally recommended for beginners as it produces larger clouds of vapour which new vapers might find overwhelming.
-We suggest you check out our Different Types of Electronic Cigarette page if you’re new to vaping and would like to information on getting started.
+Please visit our guide to Choosing a Vape Kit if you’re new to vaping and would like to information on getting started.

 Ever seen a vaper exhaling big plumes of vapour and wondered what it’s all about, or heard the term ‘sub ohm’ but have no idea what it means?
 Read on to find out what it is and where to start.